harness/developer-hub/docs/platform/git-experience/configure-git-experience-for-harness-entities.md

   - To enable Git Experience for your resources, make sure that you have Create/Edit permissions for them.​​

 :::info note
-If you are using [Harness Code Repository](/docs/code-repository/) as your Git Repository, you will not require a Git Connector or a PAT.
+If you are using [Harness Code Repository](/docs/code-repository/) as your Git Repository, you won't need a Git Connector or a PAT.
 :::

 :::note